WHO ELECTS THE PRIME MINISTER OF INDIA?

 Council of ministers

-The Constitution of India allows for a parliamentary system of government and the executive is divided into two parts.
-The first part is the President, who is the Constitutional executive, and the second part, the Council of Ministers headed by the Prime Minister is the real executive.
-Article 74 of the Constitution amply explains the real executive and reads “There shall be a Council of Ministers with the Prime Minister as the head, to aid and advice the president, who shall in the exercise of his functions, act in accordance with such advice”.
+Article 74 of the Constitution amply explains the real executive.
+It reads “There shall be a Council of Ministers with the Prime Minister as the head, to aid and advice the president, who shall in the exercise of his functions, act in accordance with such advice“.

-During the formation of the Council of Ministers, the Prime Minister takes care to ensure due representation to different states, regions, and communities in his/her own party, and also to select qualified and experienced persons for certain specialized ministries like finance, external affairs, etc. The maximum strength of the council of ministers should be within 15% of the strength of the Lok Sabha and the minister has to be a member of either of the two houses.
+The maximum strength of the council of ministers should be within 15% of the strength of the Lok Sabha and the minister has to be a member of either of the two houses.
 The Council of Ministers can be of the rank of Cabinet Minister or Minister of State.

-As per Article 75 of the Constitution, a minister in the council or the council of ministers holds the office at the pleasure of the President and it actually implies they hold the office as long as they enjoy the confidence of the majority in the Lok Sabha or the confidence of the Prime Minister.
+As per Article 75 of the Constitution, a minister in the council holds the office at the pleasure of the President.
+It actually implies that they hold the office as long as they enjoy the confidence of the majority in the Lok Sabha or the confidence of the Prime Minister.
 The Prime Minister can seek the resignation of any minister at any time, and normally the minister complies with the request.

 The tenure of the council of ministers or the prime minister is for the term of the Lok Sabha or as long as they have the majority support in the Lok Sabha, whichever happens, earlier.